1claim-gh/makcu-csharp/README.md

 ## DISCLAIMER
 - This was made with the intention for 2 PC Setup only
-- This is for educational purposes only and i am not responsible for any bans, penalties or other concequences that you may encounter
+- This is for educational purposes only and i am not responsible for any bans, penalties or other consequences that you may encounter

 ## Prerequisites
 - **Requires System.IO.Ports NuGet Package**